Phyllis Harmon

+Early life

+Harmon was born in Chicago in 1916 and started cycling at the age of 12 after buying her own bicycle.

 The League of American Wheelmen (L.A.W.)

 The L.A.W., a national organization for cyclists, was founded in 1880 and actively defended the rights of cyclists until 1902, when the League became dormant.
 In the 1930s, Dick Wilson, a bicycle industry representative, invited members of the Evanston Bicycle Touring Club to become the first chapter of the inactive L.A.W.
 Harmon, age 19, joined and immediately began recruiting new members.
 After learning that three clubs could come together and form a council, she encouraged the Rambler Cycle Club and Oak Park Cycle Club to join with the Evanston club to become the first council in the League.

-After the war, the proliferation of automobiles and narrow highways left little room on the roads for bicycles.
+After World War II, the proliferation of automobiles and narrow highways left little room on the roads for bicycles.
 Bicycling was no longer safe or fun, so the League became inactive again in 1955.
+It re-opened again in 1966.

 Harmon served the organization in every conceivable role as a volunteer, office staff, historian, treasurer, executive vice president, and interim executive director (a position she held for four years).
 She also served as editor of the League's monthly bulletin for more than thirty years.